Cartographic

 Notes

-The ellipsoidal height is converted to orthometric height using the EGM96 geoid model.
-As a result, the output file is compatible with Google Earth and can be easily opened within the application.
+If “orthometric” is selected, the height is converted to orthometric height using the EGM96 geoid model and is compatible with Google Earth.

 Examples